The Algonquin land claim

 The Algonquins of Ontario

-Approximately 10,000 people of Algonquin descent live in the land claim territory.
-They are represented by a collective called the Algonquins of Ontario in negotiations.
+People of Algonquin descent in the land claim territory are represented in the negotiations by a collective called the Algonquins of Ontario.

-Elected individuals sit at the negotiating table as part of this collective, representing the following communities:
+Elected individuals at the negotiating table as part of this collective represent the following communities:

 - the Algonquins of Pikwakanagan First Nation